xamafe/abap_Filehandler/README.md

 The new classes are ZCL_FILE* .

 Next steps are:
-* Adapt new classes to 7.5X Syntax
+* Convert everything to 7.5X Syntax
 * Implement the (SAP Standard) Authorization
 * Implement a codepage conversion for both
 * (?)Implement FTP Access